World Heritage Site Shirakawa-go tour guide

 • To see the Shirakawa-go covered with snow

-• Stay in world heritage site Shirakawa-go hostel
+• Stay in the world heritage site Shirakawa-go Hostel

 • To see Shirakawa-go lightup

-so I decide to go by myself and not participating the tour.
-If you are considering to go private this article should be benefit for you.
+so I decide to go by myself and not participate in the tour.
+If you are considering going private this article should be beneficial for you.

 TOC